cy-stavros/eco_genomics/population_genomics/popgen_notes.md

 - using genetic_diff to get Fst (here as Gst, but the two are the same for biallelic SNPs)

 - then, generating manahattan plot!!

+### 09-24-2024

+### 09-26-2024

+-Picking up where we left off last time with the PCA plot.

+- Note - if returning to a pca you ran last time, you can load the results without running it again by using load.pcaProject()

+- This time we're making in in ggplot which gives us more customizability

+- you can also change it from V1 and V2 to 2 and 3

+- cropping the graph and adjusting alpha (opacitiy) helps you see things you might not see otherwise

+- also learned that plot() of a pca gives you a scree plot

+- then discussed Admixture Analysis (structure), but didn't get to coding it yet.
+Looking forward to doing that soon!